 Extreme heat and extreme cold will cause most succulents to go into survival mode (aka… dormancy) until things get back to a more tolerable temperature.

-There are going to be exceptions, for sure, but the majority of succulents will really thrive in mild temperatures.
+Even succulents considered to be “summer growers” will slow down growth during the hottest months of the year.
+There are going to be exceptions, for sure, but the majority of succulents will really thrive in more mild temperatures.

 Succulents need water… most of the time

 The biggest discussion around succulent dormancy is when succulents are in need of more or less frequent watering.
 When a succulent is dormant, it's trying to survive, not grow.
 This means it won't take up as much water and prefers to be left alone.

 However, if it never really goes into survival mode it will just keep growing and taking in water.
 This is why succulents grown indoors can be watered at nearly the same rate year round.

 The key to keeping succulents happy is watering only when the soil is dry and paying attention to the leaves.
 Like the forum member said, your succulents will tell you what they need… you just have to know what to look for.

 As a general rule, succulents going into survival mode during cold periods will need little to no water–it just depends on how cold the temperature gets.
 Assuming the plant is frost tolerant, if “cold” is 50 degrees Fahrenheit they'll keep growing more than if cold is 5 degrees Fahrenheit.